-Mr. Hoffman stated that had the vessel which collided with the Elbe stood by the latter steamer the majority of the passengers and crew might have been saved, for he says the Elbe remained perfectly steady for several minutes after the collision before the volume of water which poured into her caused her to lurch.
+Mr. Hoffman stated that had the vessel which collided with the Eibe stood by the latter steamer the majority of the passengers and crew might have been saved, for he says the Elbe remained perfectly steady for several minutes after the collision before the volume of water which poured into her caused her to lurch.
 Then all be-came confusion.
-When the survivors were informed that the Crathie was supposed to be the vessel which had sunk the Elbe they strongly denounced her crew for their ap-parent inhumanity in not making an effort lican caucus tonight nominated Congress-man John L. Wilson for United States senlican caucus tonight nominated Congress-man John L. Wilson for United States sen-ator.
-Wilson received forty-four votes; accessary for a choice, forty-one.
-The interpretation of the disaster, said: "Those who were drowned suffered less than we who were saved!"
-Sobs shook the strong frame of DOVER, Del., Jan.
-31.-Two more ballots DOVER, Del., Jan.
-31.-Two more ballots were taken in the United States senatorial light today, making a total of twenty-four ballots taken thus far without result.
+When the survivors were informed that the Crathie was supposed to be the vessel which had sunk the Elbe they strongly denounced her crew for their apparent inhumanity in not making an effort to assist the disabled vessel or to rescue her crew.
+Mr. Heffman this morning, speaking of the disaster, said: "Those who were drowned suffered less than we who were saved!"
+Sobs shook the strong frame of the man as he made the statement.
+It a German-American, about 35 years of of the type common in the western part of the United States.
+His face was streaming with tears which had wet his sleepless pillow all night.

-HOISE, Idaho, Jan.
-31.-Two ballots were taken for United States senator today, with the following result: Shoup, 20; Sweet, 15; Clagget, 15.
-On the second ballot several members were absent and the result was; Shoup, 18; Sweet, 18; Clagget, 14.

-NASHVILLE, Tenn., Jan.
-31.-The house has concurred in the senate joint resolution fixing Tuesday, F.-bruary 5, for the meeting of the two houses in joint convention to open, canvars and publish the returns for governor, according to the provisions of the contest bill recently enacted.

-Wampu Won on a Contest. the man as he made the statement.
-He is a German-American, about 35 years of age, of the type common in the western part of with tears which had wet his sleepless iew all night.
 Continuing Mr. Hoffman said: "There was no confusion among the passengers.
 They behaved well, and the only confusion war with the crew, who tried to save themselves.

-CRUELTY OF THE CREW.
-"It seems strange, sir, but to see these here-so few out of the saved-out of the twenty saved fifteen are members of the Woman Won on a Contest.

-PANA, Ill., Jan.
-31.-A recounting in the ontest of Mrs. Nina White for school uperintendent of Christian county shows be was elected by eleven county shows.

-Hors.
-The county shows the county shows the was elected by eleven county shows.

-After a few minutes he continued, "many of the passengers had life bolts, they were useless.
-The noise of the collision sounded no lowder in my state room than the single beat of a big drum.
-But when we rushed on deck I found the passengers crowding around the heats and the crew running here and there and cuiting the rope in the tackles by which they are lowered.
+CRUELTY OF THE CREW "It seems strange, sir, but to see these here-so few out of the saved-out of the twenty saved fifteen are members of the crew!
+But many more might have been saved.
+Oh God!
+My wife!
+My boy!
+Both are dead and I can't go to their graves!"
+Here the unfortunate man burst into tears.
+After a few minutes he continued.
+"Yes, many of the passengers had life belts, but they were useless.
+The noise of the collision sounded no louder in my state room than the single heat of a big drum.
+But when we rushed on deck I found the passengers erowding around the heats and the crew running here and there and cutting the rope in the tackles by which they are lowered. in the tackles by which they are lowered.
 They were too proud on that ship.
-Ropes were painted which should have been offer then they would have been lightor.

-"I naw no other vessel and no other than they may be the state of the state they were useless.
+Ropes were painted which should have been oiled, then they would have been lighter.
+'I saw no other vessel and no other light except the Elbe's lights.
+When I entered torney charged with embezzling \$1,000 which he had collected from one of his clients, to-day returned a verdict of guilty. boat they took my boy from me My 7-year-old darling!
+Sir. known it was not the captain who ordere the women and children to the starboard